pinkforest/cargo-edit-9/README.md

 `--workspace` flag may be supplied in the presence of a virtual manifest.

 If the '--to-lockfile' flag is supplied, all dependencies will be upgraded to the currently locked version as recorded in the Cargo.lock file.
-This flag requires that the Cargo.lock file is up-to- date.
+This flag requires that the Cargo.lock file is up-to-date.
 If the lock file is missing, or it needs to be updated, cargo-upgrade will exit with an error.
 If the '--to-lockfile' flag is supplied then the network won't be accessed.

 ```